UK Stocks-Factors to watch on Friday, August 21

 * THE COMMUNITY FINANCIAL CORPORATION ANNOUNCES RESULTS OF OPERATIONS FOR FOURTH QUARTER OF 2016

-LONDON Aug 21 Britain's FTSE 100 index is seen opening lower on Friday, with futures on the index down 1.3 percent at 0645 GMT.
+LONDON Aug 21 Britain's FTSE 100 index is seen opening down 144 points, or 2.2 percent lower on Friday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The blue-chip index dropped 0.6 percent to 6,367.89 points on Thursday, its lowest close since January.